Last Updated on November 9, 2022 by Michelle Ball

 Gender Discrimination Is Prohibited

 If a student has experienced gender discrimination, they can file various complaints, including with the Office for Civil Rights (OCR).
 This is a pretty effective branch of the United States Department of Education, which can step in when trouble arises.
-OCR can correct a school, and help the student who has experienced gender discrimination.
+OCR can correct a school, and help the student who has experienced gender or sex discrimination.

 Student rights attorney Michelle Ball helps with school discrimination and retaliation issues, filing with OCR, and other entities.
 Located in Sacramento, California, Michelle can assist students and parents statewide, in Monterey, Bodega Bay, Alturas, Lodi, Roseville, Auburn, Modesto and many other locations.